Why You Should Have a Home Lab

 - Marketable resume enhancements

-- A wealth of knowledge
+- A source of immense knowledge

 Skills One Can Learn in a Home Lab